Askeran17/lawforyou/README.md

 #### Colors

 - The color scheme predominantly consists of a variety of greys, blacks, whites and blues.
 The use of gray and white creates a background tone, and the blue is refreshing and correlates with the color of hope, which in my opinion corresponds to the light-soft color that is blue, which corresponds to the theme of the site.
-The red color enlivens the dark colors in the bottom panel, and also characterizes some details in one of the buttons.
+The red color enlivens the dark colors, and also characterizes some details in the website.
 The black color clearly marks the bottom panel of the site.

 ![image](/static/images/readme-img/color-palette.png)